Sunday Worship | 9:30am, 11:30am & 6:00pm | (*For sign language interpretation, email: Sarah Garner. )

 We all were new at some point and time.
 But, it is our heart to make Trinity a hospitable place for you to worship.
 Here are some helpful tips on finding your way around the church & finding community.

-FIll out a Newcomers Card next Sunday.
+FIll out a Info Card next Sunday.
 They are placed conveniently on the seatbacks in the sanctuary.
 Just provide the information and drop it into the basket on the info table.
 A staff member will contact you the following week.
 (We will not spam you or add you to any mailing list, our promise.)
 This is simply a means of making contact with you and hearing your backstory and how you found Trinity.

 Come to our next scheduled Newcomers Meeting.
 These happen every 6 weeks in the Sanctuary and are a great opportunity to hear Trinity's mission in detail while meeting other newcomers and church staff.
 The meeting lasts around 30 minutes and we usually go grab some food together afterwards.
 The next meeting is always posted on our events page.

-SMALL GROUPS, SERVICE & STUDY:
+GROUPS, SERVICE & STUDY:

 Church has to become relational if you are going to grow as a follower of Christ.
 We can't only come to the service and then leave without engaging anyone, right?
-There are three main avenues for finding relationships at Trinity; Small Groups, serving and studying in classes.
+There are three main avenues for finding relationships at Trinity; Community Groups, serving and studying in classes.

 Classes - And finally, taking a class is a great way to connect with others.
 Classes are discussion-based and give you a chance to explore scripture, theology and spiritual formation in a room with others who want to learn like you do.